hpe-dev-incubator/hpe-dev-portal/content/blog/why-is-redfish®-different-from-other-rest-apis-part-2.md

 The model shown above is both powerful and extremely flexible.
 It allows you to:

 * Retrieve indicators individually whenever you want.
-* Retrieve telemetry reports potentially aggregating several indicators and following a customizable frequency.
+* Retrieve telemetry reports, potentially aggregating several indicators and following a customizable frequency.
 * Be informed when an indicator crosses a threshold or leaves a given range following a certain trend.
 * Subscribe to telemetry reports asynchronously.